-\begin{itemize} \item We identify a key limitation of most existing TTA methods -- their neglect of real-world data heterogeneity -- which leads to suboptimal performance when confronted with mixed and diverse distribution shifts. \item We propose FreDA, a frequency-based decentralized adaptation framework that leverages spectral decomposition and localized adaptation to effectively address heterogeneous distribution shifts at test-time. \item We validate FreDA through extensive experiments on corrupted, natural, and medical benchmarks, demonstrating consistent improvements over state-of-the-art methods across various TTA scenarios.
+\begin{itemize} \item We identify a key limitation of most existing TTA methods -- their neglect of real-world data heterogeneity -- which leads to suboptimal performance when confronted with diverse, mixed distribution shifts. \item We propose FreDA, a frequency-based decentralized adaptation framework that leverages spectral decomposition and localized adaptation to effectively address heterogeneous distribution shifts at test-time. \item We validate FreDA through extensive experiments on corrupted, natural, and medical benchmarks, demonstrating consistent improvements over state-of-the-art methods across various distribution shift scenarios.

 \end{itemize}